-Ms. Rezanka stated asking to poll the audience is not permitted, and she is preparing to sue the County if she needs to, which is why she is asking questions and setting the stage as she is.
+Ms. Rezanka stated she apologizes for speaking out, but asking to poll the audience is clearly not permitted, and she is preparing to sue the County if she needs to, which is why she is asking questions and setting the stage as she is.
 [Ms. Rezanka provided an email to the board.
 The email can be found in file 20Z00036 located in the Planning and Development Department].
 She said the reason she asked Mr. Brigante a question is because of the email she provided to the board.
 She said she showed the same email to Mr. Brigante and he said he never received it.
 She said she has no reason to doubt him, but the email was sent to his work email from which he sent the board emails.

 Ms. Chinaris asked why the email is pertinent.
 Ms. Rezanka replied Mr. Brigante's testimony is biased because he uses the property as his own personal property and he's tried to buy property from her client and has been denied.
+She said it is part of setting the record for a lawsuit.
 Ms. Chinaris stated the email really has nothing to do with the auspices of the board for what they doing tonight.
 Ms. Rezanka stated the board can judge the credibility of the people who testify before it and that's why it's relevant.
+She said the board can take it or not take it; that is up to the board.